 Instrument with Actions

-The actions API allows the creation of discrete notifications or events that are attributed to action types that impart meaning upon them.
-By creating actions of different action types it becomes possible to draw on some insights from the analytics provided in the EVRYTHNG Dashboard.
-In addition, actions have customFields
+The actions API allows you to create discrete notifications or events attributed to action types that impart meaning to them.
+By creating actions of different action types, you can draw on some insights from the analytics provided in the EVRYTHNG Dashboard.
+In addition, actions have customFields, allowing you to add any additional data about the user's behavior, page location, or errors encountered that might also be required.

-This walkthrough will demonstrate a simple use-case of actions and action types - instrumenting a web page or web application to record the frequency of different kinds of user interaction:
+This walkthrough shows a simple use case of actions and action types - instrumenting a web page or web application to record the frequency of different user interactions:

-- When a button is pressed (that does not cause the browser to navigate away)
+• When a button is clicked (that doesn't cause the browser to navigate away)

 To help implement this kind of application of actions as quickly as possible, we provide a special feature of the evrythng.js SDK for you to add to the web page or application to be instrumented.